Steps to Earning Substance Abuse Counselor Certification in Nevada

 3. Apply for the Certified Alcohol and Drug Counselor (CADC) Credential

-After fulfilling the education and supervised counseling experience requirements, it’s time to apply for your CADC credential!
+After fulfilling the education and supervised counseling experience requirements, it’s time to apply for your CADC credential.

 To start, download and complete the application form from the Nevada Board of Examiners for Alcohol, Drug, and Gambling Counselors.
-Once you’ve completed it, make sure to gather all the other required documents, including:

 The written exam consists of 150 multiple-choice questions, covering topics like scientific principles of substance use, evidence-based screening and assessment, treatment and counseling, and professional responsibilities.
 It might sound a bit overwhelming, but remember, it’s designed to ensure you’re well-prepared for your career as a counselor.